 - College Graduation Invitation Wording

-Graduation invitations are used to directly request someone’s presence at either a commencement ceremony or the festivities that follow.
-Many graduation venues limit the number of guests a graduate can invite so, throwing a graduation party is the perfect opportunity to celebrate with all of your loved ones.
-It will be important to present clear language and proper wording on your graduation invitations so your guests know what is being asked of them.
+Graduation invitations are used to request someone’s presence at either a commencement ceremony or the festivities that follow.
+Many graduation venues limit the number of guests a graduate can invite so throwing a graduation party is the perfect opportunity to celebrate with all of your loved ones.
+It’s important to present clear language and proper wording on your graduation invitations so your guests know what is being asked of them.

 Whether you are creating your high school graduation party invitations or your college graduation party invitations, there are a few logistics that should be included no matter what style or type of celebration.
 Be sure to include the following information on your party invites.

 - Full name